Have you ever canceled a subscription service and then realized that you never really used that service anyway?

 Once a staple of every American household, home phones are becoming obsolete for many families.
-If you still have a landline, ask yourself how often it’s used and could you do without it.
+If you still have a landline, ask yourself how often it’s used and if you could manage without it.
 If you determine that you still need it, shop around for the plan that best fits your needs.
 Telephone and cable companies are willing to work with their customers to create a plan that works for their customers; you just have to ask.

 2. Extra Television Channels

 Do you ever watch any of the channels in the hundreds or thousands?
 If you don’t usually make it that far on your channel surfing adventures, consider a plan with fewer stations.
 Call your provider.
 Shop around to see what options you have–there are many.
 Cable and satellite providers are constantly offering promotional rates and new deals, so it’s good to check those every six months or so.